SeydEf/DNS_changer/README.md

 ## Notes

 - The script only modifies the DNS settings for the currently active wireless connection.
-- You need root privileges to modify network settings.
 - After changing the DNS, the script will automatically restart the network connection to apply the changes.

 ## Contributing